-Che eck the following boxes to determine which worksheets you should complete.
-(You may check multip le boxes.)
-1 If you have nonresident individual and estate members that you wish to voluntarily prepay pass-th hrough withholding on behalf of, check this box and complete Worksheet 1 2 If you have partnership or S corporation members that you wish to voluntarily prepay pass-throug gh withholding on behalf of, check this box and complete Worksheet 2 3 If you have nonresident trust members that you wish to voluntarily prepay pass-through withholding ng on behalf of, check this box and complete Worksheet 3 4 If you have corporation members that you wish to voluntarily prepay pass-through withholding on behalf of, check this box and complete Worksheet 4 5 If you wish to prepay your own estimated tax liability, including PTE tax, check this box and comp lete Worksheet 5 Once be the worksheets are complete, add the total from each worksheet: rksheet 1, Line 9 rksheet 2, Line 9 rksheet 3, Line 13 Work rksheet 4, Line 13 Work rksheet 5, Line 15 TOTAL s is the amount of each of your voluntary quarterly prepayments to be made with Form IL-1120-ST-V time, up to and including the original due date of your return.
-V. These payments may be made at =Not To Pour electronice III, et tou illine is proven an austre versus's Form II, 1100 CTV to mail versus Pay electronically at tax.illinois.gov or use next tax year's Form IL-1120-ST-V to mail you ure to use the correct voucher for your pre-payments may result in your payment being misapplied, penalties and interest, a delay in the е proc cessing of your return, or a delay in the generation of any overpayment.
-Wai orksheet 1: Figure your pass-through withholding prepayments for nonresident individual and est tate members.
-If you have nonresid ent vidual and estate members that you wish to voluntarily prepay pass-through withholding on behalf o Ont ermine the amount of your prepayment.
-Keep this record for your files. • 1 Enter your nonresident individual and estate members' share of business income apportioned to Illinois expected in the tax year (cannot be less than zero).
+cial Note→ If you elect to file and pay PTE tax, do not use this worksheet.
+Taxpayers electing to file pay pass-through withholding for their members. and pay PTE tax cannot report Che ck the following boxes to determine which worksheets you should complete.
+(You may check multiple bo xes.)
+1 If you have nonresident individual and estate members that you wish to voluntarily prepay pass-throug withholding on behalf of, check this box and complete Worksheet 1 2 If you have partnership or S corporation members that you wish to voluntarily prepay pass-through with on behalf of, check this box and complete Worksheet 2 3 If you have nonresident trust members that you wish to voluntarily prepay pass-through withholding on check this box and complete Worksheet 3 · 4 If you have corporation members that you wish to voluntarily prepay pass-through withholding on behalf of, check this box and complete Worksheet 4 Onc e the worksheets are complete, add the total from each worksheet: Worl sheet 1, Line 9 Worl ssheet 2, Line 9 Worl sheet 3, Line 13 Worl sheet 4, Line 13 TOTAL Failu Pay electronically at tax.illinois.gov or use Form IL-1120-ST-V to mail your payment. re to use the correct voucher for your pre-payments may result in your payment being misapplied, penalessing of your return, or a delay in the generation of any overpayment. lties and interest, a delay in the indiv rksheet 1: Figure your pass-through withholding prepayments for nonresident individual and estate n idual and estate members that you wish to voluntarily prepay pass-through withholding on behalf of, con rmine the amount of your prepayment.
+Keep this record for your files.
+1 Enter your nonresident individual and estate members' share of business income apportioned to Illinois expected in the tax year (cannot be less than zero).
 1 2 Enter your nonresident individual and estate members' share of nonbusiness income allocable to Illinois expected in the tax year (cannot be less than zero).
 2 3 Add Lines 1 and 2 and enter the result.
-3 4 Multiply Line 3 by 4.95% (.0495) and enter the result.
-4 E 5 Enter the amount of Illinois income tax credits expected in the tax year to be passed to the members whose income is included on Lines 1 or 2.
-5 0 6 6 Subtract Line 5 from Line 4 and enter the result.
-7 Enter the amount of surcharge from the sale of assets by gaming licensee passed through to you a distributed to nonresident individual and estate members.
+3 4 Multiply Line 3 by 4.95 percent (.0495) and enter the result.
+4 5 Enter the amount of Illinois income tax credits expected in the tax year to be passed to the members whose income is included on Lines 1 or 2.
+5 6 Subtract Line 5 from Line 4 and enter the result.
+6 7 Enter the amount of surcharge from the sale of assets by gaming licensee passed through to you and distributed to nonresident individual and estate members.
 7 8 Add Lines 6 and 7.
 8 9 Divide Line 8 by 4.
-This is the amount of each of your voluntary prepayments for nonresident individual and estate members 9
+This is the amount of each of your voluntary prepayments for nonresident individual and estate members.
+9 trust members.